F2 ~ A5 (3 Octaves & 2 notes)

 However even his thickness was also quite closely related to his technique.
 When he debuted, he would often sing in a range where usually a tenor would sing.
 His debut song “해줄 수 없는 일” actually peaks at B4 quite a few times while only going down to B2, which sits quite comfortably within a tenor range but would be very high for a baritone.
-His approach to singing when he first debuted and for about 7 years of his career mainly revolved around pulling his chest voice as high as he could while placing the sound quite low in his chest even in his upper mixed voice.
+His approach to singing when he first debuted and for about 7 years of his career mainly revolved around pulling his chest voice as high as he could while placing the sound quite low in his chest even in his upper mixed voice, as well as singing with an unnatural pushed down larynx position.
 This resulted in a heavier sound in his higher notes.
 He also would often lower his larynx and push the sound of his voice back into his throat for his lower range, so his lower notes would sound thicker and lower than they actually were.
 He would often sound quite muffled and not project even around E3, which if he were a baritone would be far too high for him to have issues with projecting in his lower range.

 Placement plays a very important role in the quality of one’s voice.
 If someone uses a chest placement in their voice, their sound will have more bass overtones and therefore sound thicker and lower.
 If one’s chest voice is placed too low in the chest and then there’s a sudden change in placement as they go up to their upper range, there seems to be a very large gap in their voice.
 However if the lower range is placed slightly higher, moving from the chest voice to the mixed voice and to the head voice can become much easier.
 If the placement of sound is closer, then the gap between the notes sounds much narrower and the voice is a lot freer to move.
 This was the case with Park Hyoshin’s change in technique, one of the biggest changes in how he sings.